stew675/Triple-Shift-Rotate/README.md

 The `Remainder` path is significantly simpler than the above `Overlap` path, and it consists of just a single 3-way swap.

 The algorithm ensures that an `A` sized portion of the total set is in place at both ends of the array with just a single swap call.
+Note that a single swap call can move multiple elements in sequence/

 `F`, `G`, and `H`, move to where `A`, `B`, and `C` are.  `A`, `B`, and `C` move to where `I`, `J`, and `K` are.  `I`, `J`, and `K` move to where `F`, `G`, and `H` are.